AdobeDocs/id-service.en/help/introduction/about-id-service.md

 ## The Experience Cloud Identity Service: A Foundational Element of Core Services {#section-2de0eb1d65664e92a4d8bbb167b84bde}

-The Experience Cloud Identity Service enables the common identification framework for the Experience Cloud Core Services, solutions, and customer attributes and audiences in the People core service.
+The Experience Cloud Identity Service enables the common identification framework for the Experience Cloud Core Services, solutions, and customer attributes and audiences.
 It works by assigning a unique, persistent ID to a site visitor.
 When your organization implements the ID service, this ID lets you identify the same site visitor and their data in different Experience Cloud solutions.

 ![](assets/ecid.png)